JanssenProject/jans/docs/admin/config-guide/custom-assets-configuration.md

 ### Get All Current Custom Assets

-Get all the currently configured custom assets on the Janssen Server by performing this operation.
+Use the operation ID `get-all-assets` to get all the currently configured custom assets on the Janssen Server.

 ```bash title="Command"
 /opt/jans/jans-cli/config-cli.py --operation-id get-all-assets